ewengillies/track-finding-yandex/README.md

 <p align="center">
     <img src="https://github.com/ewengillies/track-finding-yandex/blob/update_readme/images/PhaseI_schematic_no_back.png" width="500">
 </p>

+The red arrow in the figure above represents the direction of the incoming proton beam.
+These

 Before these events are written to disk, the experiment is designed to filter out interactions that are clearly uninteresting, while saving the ones that look